mcejp/bmboot/doc/questions.rst

 .. question:: ABI compatibility
    :status: OPEN
+   :links: Q_PLD_MON_ABI

-   Question: Since FGCD and v_loop will be deployed independently, how to ensure ABI compatibility between bmboot master and payload library?
+   Question: Since FGCD and v_loop will be deployed independently, how to ensure ABI compatibility between bmboot manager and payload library?

 .. question:: Can EL0 have its own VBAR?